View our entire library of updates and reviews on Cognos new features.

 Tim joined IBM 14 years ago as a developer.
 He is currently a senior product manager for Cognos Analytics and focuses on the Cognos home page, customization and mobile support.
 He is based in Ottawa, Canada.Read more

-Q: Is Cognos analytics v11.2.3 available for download from IBM site?
+Q: Is Cognos 11.2.3 available for download from the IBM site?

-A: Yes, you should be able to download it from Passport Advantage.
+A: Yes, download it from IBM Passport Advantage.

-Q: Does 11.2.3 have a feature where it can send notification in the event if the Report failed during execution?
+Q: Does Cognos 11.2.3 have a feature where it can send notifications if the report failed during execution?

-A: This Notification on failed asset is being targeted for 11.2.4, due out at the end of this year.
-Feel free to contact [email protected] if you want more information.
+A: This notification on failed asset is being targeted for Cognos 11.2.4, which will be released at the end of 2022.
+Email Greg McDonald at IBM at [email protected] if you’d like more information.

-Q: Does latest version support Azure database and Databricks?
+Q: Does Cognos 11.2.3 support Azure database and Databricks?